Improved analysis of rare $Z$-boson decays into a heavy vector quarkonium plus lepton pair: Phenomenological analysis

 Meanwhile, one can further obtain the integrated forward-backward asymmetry by integrating over $s$, which is expressed as \beq _{\rm FB}=4 h_1^Z\cdot \Frac{\int^{s_{\rm max}}_{s_{\rm min}} d s ~{\cal A}_1(s)}{\int^{s_{\rm max}}_{s_{\rm min}} d s ~{\cal A}(s)},\eeq where $(s_{\rm min}, s_{\rm max})$ denotes the range of the integration over $s$.
 For the full phase space, i.e. $4m_\ell^2 < s < (m_Z-m_{J/\Psi})^2$, we have \beq _{\rm FB}=0.0056 h_1^Z. \eeq From the current bound of $h_1^Z$, this integrated asymmetry could be $6\times 10^{-4}$, which is quite small and will be challenging experimentally.
 On the other hand, when we calculate the asymmetry by imposing some cut on $s$, ${\cal A}_{\rm FB}$ may be enhanced.
-If taking $(5{\rm GeV})^2 < s < (60 {\rm GeV})^2$ by cutting the large $s$ region, we find \beq _{\rm FB}=0.021 h_1^Z, \eeq which means the integrated asymmetry could reach the ${\cal O}(10^{-3})$ level.
-However, as we know, these decays are dominated by the electromagnetic fragmentation transition, the most events, as shown in Fig. \ref{figure3}, will intend to be in the large $s$ region.
+If taking $(5{\rm GeV})^2 < s < (60 {\rm GeV})^2$ by cutting the large $s$ region, we find \beq _{\rm FB}=0.021 h_1^Z, \eeq which means the integrated asymmetry could reach the ${\cal O}(10^{-3})$ level.\footnote{The decay rate of this process is dominated by the electromagnetic fragmentation transition, which is in the large $s$ region.
+Thus, in the above cut region, the denominator of eq. (\ref{AFB3}) will be substantially decreased, which can enhance the integrated asymmetry.} However, as we know, these decays are dominated by the electromagnetic fragmentation transition, the most events, as shown in Fig. \ref{figure3}, will intend to be in the large $s$ region.
 Thus, it is still not easy for experimental observations.

 One can extend our analysis to the case of other heavy quarkonium final states $\Psi(2S)$, $\Upsilon(nS)$ with $n=1, 2, 3$ etc. In the present paper, in order to illustrate our numerical study, we have assumed that possible CP-violating effects in $Z\to V \ell^+\ell^-$ decays are induced by the anomalous NTGC only.
 This is not a necessary assumption.
 For example, the general structure of CP-violation in $Z\to \gamma\ell^+\ell^-$ decays has been studied in the framework of the effective Lagrangian formalism by the authors of Ref. \cite{BLMN89}.
 Certainly, this formalism can be applied in the present analysis, which will be left for a future separate publication.